moorechow/pyRevit/3scriptanatomy.md

 logger.critical('Test Log Level')
 ```

-Critical and warning messages are printed in colour for clarity.
+Critical and warning messages are printed in color for clarity.

 Another logging function is available for logging DEBUG messages.
 Normally these messages are not printed.